-Like many of you, I have suffered from tonsillitis since my childhood.
-The pain in the throat was unbearable, I could not swallow or talk.
-I had headaches and 40 degrees fever.
-I was regularly on antibiotics or penicillin injections, and that was every month, missing school days and at my adult-age missing work.
-There was a doctor that did suggest having my tonsils removed, but my mom did not allow it and I'm so glad she didn't.
+Like many of you, I have suffered from tonsillitis since I was a child.
+The pain in the throat was unbearable, I could not swallow nor talk.
+I had headaches and 40 degrees fevers.
+I was regularly on antibiotics or penicillin injections, I would miss school for days, and as I became an adult, I would miss work.
+There was a doctor that did suggest having my tonsils removed, my mum did not allow it, and I'm glad she didn't.
 But what are the causes of tonsillitis in adults?

 Why removing the tonsils is not really the answer?

-A study was done by Melbourne, Copenhagen and Yale University and other associates, revels that ''of almost 1.2 million children, of whom 17 460 had adenoidectomy, 11 830 tonsillectomies, and 31 377 adenotonsillectomy, surgeries were associated with increased long-term risks of respiratory, infectious, and allergic diseases''.
+A study by Melbourne, Copenhagen and Yale Universities and other associates, reveals that "of almost 1.2 million children, of whom 17.460 had adenoidectomy, 11.830 tonsillectomies, and 31.377 adenotonsillectomy, surgeries were associated with increased long-term risks of respiratory, infectious, and allergic diseases."

-Let's first understand the Inflammation.
-Inflammation is acidosis, an excess of acidity of body fluids (low pH) due to the accumulation of acids or loss of bicarbonates, leading to an immune response - 'inflammation'.
+Let's first understand the inflammation.
+Inflammation is acidosis, an excess of acidity of body fluids (low pH) due to the accumulation of acids or loss of bicarbonates, leading to an immune response.

-Tonsils are lymph nodes, they act as septic tanks for the lymphatic system.
-Their function is to filtrate, neutralize, destroy, bond toxins, parasites, microorganisms, acids, chemicals, proteins that are foreign to the body or not used, like fragments, wood, glass, etc.
+Tonsils are lymph nodes, and they act as septic tanks for the lymphatic system.
+Their function is to filtrate, neutralise or destroy toxins, parasites, microorganisms, acids, chemicals, proteins that are foreign to the body or not used, like fragments, wood, glass, etc.

-A mixture of our highly acidic diets, that includes high protein diets (especially from animal sources), starchy foods, alcohol, processed foods, oils, etc. The environment around us, pollution, pharmaceutic drugs, household cleaning products, and beauty products, etc.
+A mixture of our highly acidic diets, that includes high protein diets (especially from animal sources), starchy foods, alcohol, processed foods, oils, etc. And the environment around us, pollution, pharmaceutical drugs, household cleaning products, beauty products, etc.

 What can we do?

-Start by removing your acid sources from your food.
+Start by removing acid sources from your diets.
 Eat alkaline foods like fruits and vegetables.
-Drink pure clean water, and avoid ingesting, breathing, or touching toxic products.
+Drink pure, clean water, and avoid ingesting, breathing, or touching toxic products.

-Did you like this article?
+Did you like this post?
 Did it inspire you to live more healthy, or did you learn something new?
 Help me to share with the world:

-Share this article with your friends and family or on your Facebook with a link to our blog.
+Share with friends and family or on your social media

-Want to share your story with me?
-Send me an e-mail at firstname.lastname@example.org
+Do you want to share your story with me?
+Send me an e-mail email@example.com

 With love & gratitude,